kartalsez/ReactNativeFCM/README.md

 * Created a project and add Android App to the project on Firebase Console.
 (You will do these steps on your firebase console)
 * Downloaded google-services.json and moved under android/app/ directory (You will download your google-services.json and use it)
 * And run `react-native run-android` command

+* NOT: Firebase development done for just Android side.
+For ios side, it will being done.